· · · ·

 Optimum VisibilityAlways visible from northern latitudes

-NotesThe point in the sky that corresponds to the Earth's North Pole, around which the Celestial Sphere therefore appears to rotate.
+NotesThe point in the sky that corresponds to Earth's North Pole, around which the Celestial Sphere therefore appears to rotate.
 It is not a fixed point in the sky, but it currently lies close to the star Polaris in Ursa Minor.

 A point in the sky that corresponds with Earth's own North Pole.
 Because this point always lies directly above the Earth's pole, the bright star that lies close to it, Polaris, always lies due north from an observer's point of view.
 From the surface of the Earth, it appear that all celestial objects, from the Sun to the stars, rotate around this point once each day.
 This illusion is due to the fact that it is the observer who is carried round the Earth's own poles by the planet's rotation.